mcdonaldcm7/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 	add_nodeint_end: Adds a new node at the end of a listint_t and returns the address of the new element, or NULL if it failed.

 	free_listint: Frees a listint_t list

+	free_listint2: Frees a listint_tlist and sets the head to NULL.

+	pop_listint: Deletes the head node of a listint_t linked_list, and returns the head node's data.